Article

 The grounds for refusing enforcement of an arbitral award in Hong Kong (and other New York Convention countries) are very limited.
 These grounds mainly relate to procedural fairness, jurisdictional issues, and issues of public policy.
 Unlike the appeals system in national courts, substantive issues such as questions of facts and law determined in an award cannot be challenged or used as grounds for refusing enforcement.

-Hong Kong's mutual arrangements with Mainland China
+Hong Kong's Mutual Arrangements with Mainland China

 Given its status as a Special Administrative Region of the People's Republic of China and as a separate jurisdiction from Mainland China, Hong Kong is in the unique position of being the only jurisdiction outside of Mainland China to have a number of mutual arrangements with Mainland China for judicial assistance covering various aspects of civil and commercial disputes.
 These include reciprocal recognition and enforcement of court judgments and arbitral awards as well as mutual assistance for court-ordered interim measures in aid of arbitral proceedings in the respective jurisdictions.
 Some features and benefits of these mutual arrangements are only provided to Hong Kong by Mainland China and are currently not available to any other jurisdictions worldwide.
 This solidifies the distinctive position of Hong Kong as the ideal place to resolve Chinese-related commercial disputes.